DmitryLemaykinEpam/photography/README.md

   a) The minimal iOS version is 11.4

 2) App starts with Map screen and default location set
-  a) Default locations go alon with the app as a resorce
+  a) Default locations go along with the app as a resource
   b) The Map display Default and User created loactions

 3) User can mange locations from Map screen